A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Search Intent Of The Page & Keyword In The Title

-By default, keywords reveal the search intent of a page — and one’s TRUE competitors.
+By default, search queires reveal the search intent of a page — and one’s TRUE competitors.
 For example, look at this keyword: What is a good SEO score.

 What comes to your mind?

-The competition here will be informative, or service pages.
+The SEO competition here will be informative, or service pages.

 With that understanding, you will know who matters.
-And cut down the long list in the CSV file — as I did in the template.
+And cut down the long list in the CSV file — as I did in the SEO competitor analysis template.

-So, how can you know the search intent?
+So, how can you know the user’s search intent?

 If the keyword is confusing, check your top competitors.
 Follow through with the link.
-Measure up the site.
-That will help you design the right content and marketing strategies.
+Measure up the keyword rankings on the site.
+That will help you design the right SEO strategy.

 About placing keywords in titles, it is a no-brainer.
-How else will crawlers know what a page is about and bring it up on search results?
+How else will crawlers know what a page is about and bring it up in search engines’ results?

-So, you’ll rarely find competitors that don’t include keywords in their titles.
+So, you’ll rarely find competitors that don’t include a few keywords in their titles.

 Organic Birth Date Of The Page